startxfr/helm-repository/docs/index.md

 ## Install building environment

-In order to get the full developement environment, you must follow the [install build environment guide](install-build)
+In order to contribute to this repository, you must get the full developement environment by following the [install build environment guide](install-build)

 ## History and releases

 Read history [traceback](history) for more information on change and released version.
 Complementary information could be found in the [release convention](releases)
+Notice that every chart in this repository follow it's own release lifecycle.
+You can refer to it by reading every chart documentation page.